Louvre Abu Dhabi

 Extensive experience working on major cultural projects within challenging environmental conditions in the region

-The Louvre Museum Abu Dhabi is the jewel in the crown of Saadiyat Island, the city’s new cultural district.
+Louvre Abu Dhabi is the jewel in the crown of Saadiyat Island, the city’s new cultural district.
 Designed as a ‘museum city’, the new 58,000m2 art and exhibition centre boasts a myriad of gallery spaces clustered beneath a shallow domed canopy, creating an expansive yet intimate space in which visitors can meander and mingle at their leisure.

 Situated on the northwest shoreline of the island, the intrinsic connection between the new Louvre and the surrounding sea is reflected in the architectural design.
 Realising this union presented some serious challenges for our team of engineers, who had to conceive and develop a variety of solutions that would give the appearance of a building effortlessly at one with its surroundings, while also providing adequate protection against both the environmental and security issues presented by its maritime location.